UW voter engagement coalition signals they’re okay with lower male voting rate

 The Democracy Dawgs’ Democratic Engagement Action Plan is yet another example of neglecting a disparity in which boys and men are most impacted.

-If we want civic engagement efforts to be truly (and believably) about equity, they need to be fully inclusive and to acknowledge adverse disparities wherever these may occur.
+If we want civic engagement efforts to be truly (and believably) equitable, they need to be fully inclusive and to acknowledge adverse disparities wherever those may occur.
 Ignoring young men sends a signal that voter engagement efforts like those organized by Democracy Dawgs are competitive — and partisan — rather than inclusive and focused on full participation in civic life.

 The NLSVE data source clearly shows disparities in voter engagement along five factors: race/ethnicity (p.
 7), age (p.
 10), sex (p.
 12), educational level (p.
 13), and field of study (p.
 14).
 Democracy Dawgs’ action plan omits one of those five disparities — the one that would compel them to pay specific attention to young men.